xiaorui-jiang/HFMVC/README.md

-**We are open to discussions in various forms and welcome your engagement!**
+**We are open to discussions in various forms and welcome your participation!**